plasma-umass/coverup-eval/README.md

 For example, the main CoverUp results used `gpt4o-v2`, which selects (a specific version of) the GPT-4o model and uses CoverUp's "v2" prompt.
 The fully ablated results used instead the `gpt4o-v2-ablated` configuration, etc.

-The script `common.sh` is used with all configurations, and is useful, for example, for providing an API key;
+The script `common.sh` is used with all configurations and is useful, for example, for providing an API key;
 `common.EXAMPLE.sh` provides an example.

 ### scripts
 There are various programs in `scripts`:
-- `compare.py`: compares coverage results (used in RQ1, RQ2 and RQ5).
+- `compare.py`: compares coverage results (used in RQ1, RQ2, and RQ5).
-It always compares CoverUp results to those of another system, which may be CodaMosa, MuTAP or CoverUp itself.
+It always compares CoverUp results to those of another system, which may be CodaMosa, MuTAP, or CoverUp itself.
 Usage examples:
 ```
 python3 scripts/compare.py --to codamosa-gpt4o                 # or codamosa-codex